Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fender American vs Player Acoustasonic Telecaster Guitars

-If you’re a guitarist who has pondered the idea of owning an Acoustasonic for a while, but has been put off by the cost of finding that out, then the new Acoustasonic Player is a mouth-watering prospect.
-For the money, it’s a scintillating choice for the singer-songwriter who wants the freedom to change in and out of electric and acoustic sounds on the fly — with everything in between.
+Conversely, if you’re a guitarist who has pondered the idea of owning an Acoustasonic for a while, but has been put off by the cost, then the new Acoustasonic Standard is a mouth-watering prospect.
+While it may lack some of the whistles and bells which come with the American and Player II, the Standard remains an affordable way to experience that classic Fender Feel.

 Want to Learn More?

-We hope that this blog has made it easy to discern the differences between Fender’s American and Player Acoustasonic guitars.
+We hope that this blog has made it easy to discern the differences between Fender’s American, Player II and Standard Acoustasonic guitars.
 However, no amount of words can truly convey how these new models sound in action — so check out our Andertons TV video below!

 Interested in finding out more about music gear and expanding your knowledge?
 Click here to view all of our Labs articles!
 For more information on Fender guitars, check out our related articles: